TEDx Talk

 Do join us in adopting this proactive stance.

-Jose De Diego Middle School Wynwood, USA
+Jose de Diego Middle School, Wynwood USA

 Feel you need to know more about what a stroke entails and from a medical perspective?

-Please do view - Stroke: The Reality: What Does It Really Mean?
+Stroke: The Reality: What Does it Really Mean?

-How the magical mind works
+Above: How the magical mind works

-How the magical mind works
+Above: How the magical mind works

-The devastating Loss Cycle (which you may know yourself either first or second hand) was something that was begrudgingly thrust into my world the moment I had both unpreventable strokes in 2012 whilst in my supposed prime in the thriving 20s.
-It made my positive attributes hide and many were quick to judge which meant my loss spilled over from abilities and quality of life, to also loss of support and lack of life progression (regression!).
+The devastating Loss Cycle (which you may know yourself either first or second hand) was something that was begrudgingly thrust into my world the moment I had both unpreventable strokes in 2012 whilst in my supposed prime in life's thriving 20s.
+It made my positive attributes hide and many were quick to judge which meant my loss spilled over from abilities and quality of life, to also loss of support and lack of life progression (rather, regression!).
 Now nearing 30 (look at my tenacious brain go!), the range of intense feelings associated with the Loss Cycle have included -

 Shock